awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 + `AGENT_DISCONNECT`: Agent disconnected when the contact was still on the call\.
 + `THIRD_PARTY_DISCONNECT`: In a third\-party call, after the agent has left, the third\-party disconnected the call while the contact was still on the call\.
 + `TELECOM_PROBLEM`: Disconnected due to an issue with connecting the call from the carrier, network congestion, network error, etc\.
++ `BARGED`: Supervisor disconnected the agent from the call\.
 + `CONTACT_FLOW_DISCONNECT`: Call was disconnected in a flow\.
 + `OTHER`: This includes any reason not explicitly covered by the previous codes\.
 For example, the contact was disconnected by an API\.
+Chats can have the following disconnect reasons:
++ `AGENT_DISCONNECT`: Agent explicitly disconnects or rejects a chat\.
++ `CUSTOMER_DISCONNECT`: Customer explicitly disconnects\.
++ `OTHER`: Used only for error states such as message transport issues\.
+For many contacts, such as contacts ended by flows or APIs, there will not be any disconnect reason\.
+In the contact record it will appear as `null`\.
 Tasks can have the following disconnect reasons:
 + `AGENT_DISCONNECT`: Agent marked the task as complete\.
 + `EXPIRED`: Task expired automatically because it was not assigned or completed within 7 days\.